ivankr9/keyboardHero/README.md

 ![Alt text](data/background.png?raw=true "Preview")

-It's not a big project to make a musical instrument out of a computer keyboard.
+It's small project to make a musical instrument out of a computer keyboard.

 using pygame module